ruoccofabrizio/azure-open-ai-embeddings-qna/README.md

 -   an existing Azure OpenAI resource with models deployments (instruction models e.g. `text-davinci-003`, and embeddings models e.g. `text-embedding-ada-002`)
 -   an existing Form Recognizer Resource
 -   an existing Translator Resource
+-   Azure marketplace access.
+(Azure Cache for Redis Enterprise uses the marketplace for IP billing)

 You will add the endpoint and access key information for these resources when deploying the template.